-DRL based image segmentation.
-Contemporary

-medical image segmentation methods are based on machine learning Zhou (2010) or fully convolutional deep network structures such as U-Net Ronneberger et al. (2015).
+There are early approaches that use RL for image segmentation Shokri and Tizhoosh (2003); Sahba et al. (2006); Wang et al. (2013), based on a limited number of parameters to derive image segmentation results.
+This severely limits the segmentation performances.
+Contemporary medical image segmentation methods are based on machine learning Zhou (2010) or fully convolutional deep network structures such as U-Net Ronneberger et al. (2015).
 However, there are a few strategic choices to make in U-Net training, such as tuning the learning rate, data augmentations, data pre-processing, etc. Previous methods are based either on extensive experimentation and grid parameter search or heuristics stemming from specific domain knowledge and expertise; Yang et al. (2019) present a RL searching approach to optimize the training strategy for 3D medical image segmentation, which boosts the performance of the baseline models.

 Neural architecture search (NAS) Zoph and Le (2016) automates the task of designing neural networks for a special application, often leading to better performance.
 However, NAS is seldom applied to medical image segmentation.
-Bae et al. (2019) make such an attempt, aiming to modify a U-Net base architecture as in Fig. 19 so that the image segmentation performance is improved.
+Bae et al. (2019) make such an attempt, aiming to modify a U-Net base architecture as in Fig. 18 so that the image segmentation performance is improved.
 The search space constitutes multiple factors, including input size, pooling type, filter size, and stride size, activation type, skip connection point, and dilation rate.
-Using the searched U-Net, the segmentation performances on the medical segmentation decathlon (MSD) challenges are better than those of the nnU-Net approach Isensee et al. (2018), which is considered as the state-of-the-art approach.
+Using the searched U-Net, the segmentation performances on the medical segmentation decathlon (MSD) challenges are better than those of the nnU-Net approach Isensee et al. (2018), which is considered as state-of-the-art approach.